-The Somali and the Forest Spirit Season 2 anime will be based on an ongoing manga series.
+The Somali and the Forest Spirit Season 2 anime faces an uncertain future now that the manga series has ended.
 But when will Somali to Mori no Kamisama Season 2 come out?

-The anime adaptation is being co-produced by animation studio Satelight and HORNETS.
+For the first season, the anime adaptation was co-produced by animation studio Satelight and HORNETS.
 Satelight is best known for producing the Symphogear anime series, Netflix’s Cannon Busters, Log Horizon S1 (Log Horizon Season 3 confirmed!), and the Nanbaka series.

 HORNETS has provided production assistance on a variety of popular anime, including Ace of Diamond S2, Banana Fish, Haikyuu, My Hero Academia, My Teen Romantic Comedy SNAFU, Saga of Tanya the Evil movie, and Zombie Land Saga.